 Home and Community Based Services (HCBS) Waivers

-of ICF/ID level services to clients in community settings.
-DDD offers services under 4 Medicaid
+HCBS Waivers are designed to allow the provision of ICF/ID level services to clients in community settings.
+DDA offers services under four Medicaid HCBS waivers:

-- Basic Plus Waiver;
+- Basic Plus Waiver

-- Children's Intensive In-Home Behavioral Support Waiver;
+- Children's In-home Intensive Behavioral Support Waiver

-- Core Waiver; and
+- Core Waiver

-- Community Protection Waiver.
+- Community Protection Waiver

-Individual and Family Services Program
+Individual and Family Services Program (IFS)

-- Respite Care
+- Respite care

 - Architectural and vehicular modifications